Incoterms 2020, Shipping, and Trade Terms defined // What Does EXW, FOB, DDP, DPU, FCA, CIP Mean?

 Import Customs and Clearance

-Import Duties and taxes
+Import Duties and Taxes

-Loading of Carriage in Import Port
+Loading of Carriage in the Import Port

 Unloading at destination (Terminal)

-Before we get into the incoterms 2020, There are a few terms that need to be defined:
+Before we get into the Incoterms 2020, there are a few terms that need to be defined:

 Seller: Typically, the manufacturer, trade companies, or wholesaler who is supplying the goods for sale